it-all/Spaghettify/README.md

 INSTALLATION
 $ composer require it-all/spaghettify from your project folder

-move or copy the following folders and their files into your main project folder vendor/it-all/spaghettify/Src/config vendor/it-all/spaghettify/Src/cssJsBuildTool vendor/it-all/spaghettify/Src/prebuild vendor/it-all/spaghettify/Src/public vendor/it-all/spaghettify/Src/storage vendor/it-all/spaghettify/Src/templates
+$ mkdir src
+$ mv vendor/it-all/spaghettify/cssJsBuildTool/ .
+$ mv vendor/it-all/spaghettify/storage/ .

+mv vendor/it-all/spaghettify/Src/config/ ./src/
+mv vendor/it-all/spaghettify/Src/prebuild/ ./src/
+mv vendor/it-all/spaghettify/Src/public/ ./src/
+mv vendor/it-all/spaghettify/Src/templates/ ./src/

+$ cp src/config/env-sample.php src/config/env.php

 Create a PostgreSQL database for this project and import spaghettify.postgres.sql (top level) ie:
  - $ psql -U postgres
  - postgres=# create role mydbname with login;
  - postgres=# create database mydbname with owner mydbname;
  - $ psql -U mydbname < /path/to/spaghettify.postgres.sql

-Copy Src/config/env-sample.php to Src/config/env.php and edit database and other settings as necessary.
+Edit database and other settings in Src/config/env.php.

 in public/index.php, change
 require APP_ROOT . 'init.php';
 to
-require APP_ROOT . 'vendor/it-all/spaghettify/Src/init.php';
+require __DIR__ . '/../../vendor/it-all/spaghettify/Src/init.php';

-Create a local site with Src/public as the root directory (default web server is Apache w/ .htaccess in Src/public).
+Create a local site with src/public as the root directory (default web server is Apache w/ .htaccess in src/public).
 Set your error log to /path/to/project/storage/logs/apacheErrors.log if you so desire.
 Remember to restart apache if necessary.
 You will probably have to:
 $ chmod 777 storage/sessions
 $ chmod 777 storage/cache/twig

 Browse to your local site.
 You should see the Spaghettify home page with a link to Login.
 When logged in, this link changes to Admin.
 The initial username / password = owner / ownerownerowner.

 If you want to use Gulp for CSS and/or JS preprocessing
 ~$ cd /path/to/project
 ~$ npm init